mushroomfire/torchnep/README.md

 ### Multi-GPU, single node — `train_nep_sharded`

-Each rank loads only `1/N` of the structures, so total GPU memory for the data store scales as `1/N` instead of being replicated.
-The descriptor normalization (`q_scaler`) and energy shift (`b1`) are all-reduced across ranks, gradients are all-reduced via DDP.
+Each rank loads only `1/N` of the structures, so total GPU memory for the data store scales as `1/N`.

 ```python
 # run_train.py